sam-kelly-dev/ovr-pilot/README.md

 #### The Controls

 Right now only keyboard controls are implemented.
 Escape quits the game, and "D" brings up a Debug Menu that displays the current FPS.
 Tab recalibrates the Rift's position.
+Tap "C" to toggle between holding an Xbox controller and not holding an Xbox controller.

 #### Thanks